Have you been injured in an accident that was not your fault?

 Quittance is a UK-wide network of award winning solicitors dedicated to helping claimants in Cornwall and throughout the UK, obtain compensation.

-Our solicitors have helped 100's of claimants across Cornwall seek compensation for a range of accidents and injuries, including car accidents and part-time worker injuries.
+The solicitors have helped 100's of claimants across Cornwall seek compensation for a range of accidents and injuries, including car accidents and part-time worker injuries.

 Local medical centres, convenient home appointments (if required) and experienced claims specialists, mean that claiming compensation is as clear and straightforward as possible.